 Deputy captain Elizabeth Andiego said they go into the tournament knowing very well they are still faced with three major international championships before the end of the year.

 “This tournament acts as a platform to prepare ourselves for the three major international championships that follow later but we must ensure we do it well in order to give us courage and confidence in excelling in the other three international championships,” said Andiego who’s an AIBA Level One coach.

 The other major events Kenyan boxers will take part in are the Africa Boxing Championships to be hosted in Mauritius in June, World Women Boxing Championships in Istanbul, Turkey from May 6-21 and Commonwealth Games in Birmingham, England from July 27 to August 8.

 Andiego said the global championships and the big games rank first in their calendar of events and therefore all players should take advantage of the Kinshasa championships to improve their ratings.

 “The two championships (World Women Boxing Championships and Commonwealth Games rank first at this time and therefore our participation in the Africa Zone Championships gives us a better platform to improve on our ratings,” she said.

 Head coach Musa Benjamin warned players before departure that their selection in the two tournaments would depend on their performance in Kinshasa.

 Former national welterweight champion Elizabeth ‘Jaber’ Akinyi who has since switched to the middleweight said she was ready for the contest.

-“We have prepared well under our able coaches and we ready to rumble and come back home with medals so that I can earn a place for the Istanbul and Birmingham Championships,” Akinyi said.
+“We have prepared well under our able coaches and we are ready to rumble and come back home with medals so that I can earn a place for the Istanbul and Birmingham Championships,” Akinyi said.